 Nairn Falls Provincial Park is 25 minutes north of Whistler on Highway 99.
 From the parking lot follow the 1.5 km trail to the view the 40-metre-high falls.
 Watch your footing as there are many steep banks above the fast flowing Green River.
 The trail has lots of raised tree roots.
 Hike through western red cedar, western hemlock, paper birch and coastal Douglas-fir.
 Watch for western flowering dogwood during bloom time in April and May, BC’s official flower emblem.

 The area is rich in geological history as it transitioned from a seashore to a mountainous area.
 Water, glaciers and volcanic islands have formed the land through the ages.
 At the falls look for pothole erosion made by rushing waters moving in a circular motion.

-Learn more about the top things to see along one of the most scenic roads in North America, the Sea-to-Sky Highway from Vancouver to Whistler.
 Remember to subscribe so you won’t miss the next article.
 Get the latest travel tips and learn about destinations from near and far or ask a question.

 Alexander Falls is located just south of Whistler on Callaghan Valley Road not far from Whistler Olympic Park.
 The 43-metre-high waterfall can be easily seen from the viewing area.

 Best waterfalls in BC, Alexander Falls near Whistler.
 Photo Credit Natalie Tsang, Flicr

 Take a short walk along the trail to the falls viewpoint to see the spectacular 70-metre-high Brandywine Falls.
 The park was formed after a volcano erupted more than 13,000 years ago.
 The falls are located 114 kms north of Vancouver and 17 kms south of Whistler.